Friends of Imiliwaha help to improve the quality of life in Imiliwaha, Tanzania through

 Sister-Doctor Beatrice, who worked in her village as a nurse, completed her training as a medical doctor at Poznan University Medical School in Poland in 2014 following her undergrad and premed studies at Benedictine University in Lisle, IL.

-Friends of Imiliwaha supports her medical school expenses and collaborates with medical professors and students at Benedictine University and with those who want to share their skills with the people of Imiliwaha.
+Friends of Imiliwaha collaborates with medical professors and students at Benedictine University and with those who want to share their skills with the people of Imiliwaha.

-Additionally, FOI lent major support to building the new surgical center at Imiliwaha (under construction mid-2020), and will provide supplies, medicine and other medically essential equipment for this life-saving project.
+Additionally, FOI lent major support to building the new surgical center at Imiliwaha (opened September 2021), and will continue to provide supplies, medicine and other medically essential equipment for this life-saving project.